ndangelo/madtinker/_posts/what-is-the-golden-ratio-what-you-need-to-know-and-how-to-use-it-What-Is-The-Golden-Ratio-What-You-Need-to-Know-and-How-To-Use-It.md

 ---
 id: 11421
-title: 'What Is The Golden Ratio?
-What You Need to Know and How To Use It'
+title: What Is The Golden Ratio?
+What You Need to Know and How To Use It
 date: '2017-02-21T15:21:49-04:00'
 author: admin
 layout: post
 guid: 'https://www.nuggetofjoy.com/?p=11421'
 permalink: /what-is-the-golden-ratio-what-you-need-to-know-and-how-to-use-it/
 category_sticky_post:
   - '0'
 classic-editor-remember:
   - block-editor
 categories:
-    - 'DMET 350 MEDIA GRAPHICS AND DESIGN'
+  - DMET 350 MEDIA GRAPHICS AND DESIGN
-    - 'DMET 375 IMAGING TECHNOLOGY'
+  - DMET 375 IMAGING TECHNOLOGY
-    - 'Interactive and Social Media'
+  - Interactive and Social Media
-    - 'Supplementary'
+  - Supplementary
 ---

 [Rebecca Gross](https://www.canva.com/learn/author/rebecca/)